verhey/cat-pics/readme.md

   * Don't let the function return the same image twice in a row
     * Suggestions: Pass the current image in subsequent requests to the same endpoint, filter it out of results before returning
   * Change to git LFS/Netlify Large Media instead of checking in the full cat pictures to version control
+  * Make the transition when loading a new picture a little less jarring - the full page repaint can look janky in some browsers